 First class passengers use the tablets at no extra cost.
 If you’re on a Wi-Fi-enabled aircraft (unavailable over the Pacific Ocean), entertainment can also be purchased through the Gogo Entertainment app.
 Alaska Airlines is in the process of upgrading aircraft to satellite Wi-Fi.
 You can check these offerings here.

 The refreshed 737s have electrical outlets in every seat on the plane, a recent improvement in the past few years.

-A new touch since our last flight included small bottles of Dasani water at our seats upon boarding.
-Be sure to place them elsewhere at take-off, otherwise they’ll launch into the laps of the passengers behind you.
+Small bottles of Dasani water are also placed at seats upon boarding.
+Be sure to place them elsewhere at take-off, otherwise, they’ll launch into the laps of the passengers behind you.

 About an hour or so before landing snacks like popcorn, bananas, trail mix, dried fruit are handed out as well as much-appreciated hot towels.

 But what excelled on both flights, in particular, is the service.
 One of the flight attendants from our last fight to Maui was onboard, which was cool.
 Our first class attendant, Raul, on the way home was awesome about promptly refilling drinks.
 Flight attendants always seem so upbeat and cheery on Alaska Airlines.

 I’m trying to do a better job of remembering flight crew names in order to recognize them on surveys and social media.
 It’s a tough job.
 We had some already-sauced men in our cabin who were demanding cocktails as soon as we boarded and behaving completely inappropriately after take-off.
 I felt badly for our flight attendant and am now an even bigger advocate of kid-safe, noise-cancelling headphones because the entire situation was so appalling.